 Villa Niki Studios and Apartments – Look down on the beautiful bay below from your peaceful room at the top of the village.
 Traditionally decorated with wood beam ceilings, the rooms at Villa Niki are full of Cretan charm and have a kitchenette and veranda.

 This South coast fishing town, also known as Chora Sfakion or just Sfakia, is made for those people who love being out in nature whether admiring the coastline, hiking the shady gorges, or sunbathing nude!
 With tavernas lining the seafront, boats leave regularly taking passengers to nearby Loutro, Agia Roumelli (the end of the world-famous Samaria Gorge hike), Sweet Water Beach, and the island of Gavdos which is the most Southerly point in Europe.
-For hiking, there are 2 lesser known but equally beautiful gorges on offer to visitors if they worry about completing the Samaria Gorge hike, those are Imbros Gorge which ends just outside of the village and Aradena Gorge with bungy jumping bridge.
+For hiking, there are 2 lesser known but equally beautiful gorges for visitors if they worry about completing the Samaria Gorge hike, those are Imbros Gorge which ends just outside of the village and Aradena Gorge with bungy jumping bridge.

 Hora Sfakion is a bit too quiet to enjoy a family holiday with kids but is a good location for couples who want either a relaxing retreat spent on secluded beaches or a hiking retreat surrounded by nature.
 Hiring a car offers ample opportunity to explore the rugged region further with Frangokastelo Castle and the Cave of Daskaloyiannis both nearby.